 It’s a hybrid mattress, consisting of a layer of coils sandwiched between a base layer of foam and upper layers of polyfoam and memory foam.
 The reinforced perimeter around the coils gives the mattress better edge support than many foam mattresses, and the two-layered cover helps with breathability.

-With a medium firmness level it offers pressure-relieving Memory Plus Foam (designed for side sleepers) or Helix Dynamic Foam which is designed to react and contour to your body (good for back and stomach sleepers).
+With a medium firmness level, it offers pressure-relieving Memory Plus Foam (designed for side sleepers) or Helix Dynamic Foam, designed to react and contour to your body (good for back and stomach sleepers).

 If you’re overwhelmed at the thought of choosing between all the different Helix mattress styles on their site, don’t worry – Helix Sleep has a handy quiz to help you and your partner work out which mattress is right for you.

-There’s a 100-night sleep trial, so if you don’t get it right first time, you can swap your mattress for a different model, but as with the Bear, there’s a 30-day minimum sleep period.
+There’s a 100-night sleep trial, so if you don’t get it right the first time, you can swap your mattress for a different model, but as with the Bear, there’s a 30-day minimum sleep period.
 It also comes with a 10-year warranty.

 Waking up feeling hot in the middle of the night can be one of the first signs that you’re pregnant.
-Unfortunately, things don’t get easier, and you may find hot flashes disturb your sleep throughout your pregnancy.
+Unfortunately, things don’t get easier, and you may find hot flashes disturbing your sleep throughout pregnancy.
 The Layla Hybrid’s innovative cooling system is one of the best you’ll find – great for expecting mothers and those times when your figurative hot water bottle decides he wants to sleep in mom and dad’s bed.